jaszmynh4085/github-tutorial/README.md

 After doing that you will be told to give the key as well as a title.
 Now the title can be anything but i would advise to make it "cloud9" since it will be what we will work with and the key you can also find on cloud9.
 To get the key needed, go to your cloud9 and click on the workspace you will be using. (**DO NOT** click clone or open just click the workspace in general).
 From there click the gear/settings in the top right corner next to the plus sign. next look to your left and find "SSH keys" and click on it.
 It will bring you to a place with two very long keys but you will only copy and paste the first one into github before clicking "add SSH key".

-And with everythign set up we can now continue
+And with everything set up we can now continue

 ---